CHAPTER Eng

 300 LICENSURE REQUIREMENTS

-Eng 301 DEFINITIONS
+PART Eng 301 DEFINITIONS

-Eng 301.01 Terms Used.
-As used in these rules, the following terms
+Used.
+As used in these rules, the

-have the meanings indicated:
+following terms have the meanings indicated:

-(a)
+(a) “Accreditation

-the quality of engineering, engineering technology, and engineering-related
+engineering, engineering technology, and engineering-related education in

-education in colleges and universities in the United States;
+colleges and universities in the United States;

-(c)
+(c) “Bachelor of

-the ABET leading to a Baccalaureate Degree in Engineering;
+leading to a Baccalaureate Degree in Engineering;

-“Bachelor of science in an Technology Accreditation Commission (TAC)
+science in an Technology Accreditation Commission

-years accredited by the TAC of the ABET leading to a degree in engineering
+more years accredited by the TAC of the ABET leading to a degree in engineering

 technology;

-(e)
+(e) “National Council

-“National Council of Examiners for Engineering and Surveying (NCEES)”
+of Examiners for Engineering and Surveying (NCEES)” means the service provider,

-means the service provider, which verifies and maintains a permanent collection
+which verifies and maintains a permanent collection of original source

-of original source documentation of engineer’s educational, examination and
+documentation of engineer’s educational, examination and identification

-(f)
+(f) “Non-ABET

-(g)
+(g) “Temporary

-(h)
+(h) “Verification”

-the licensing authority has ever taken disciplinary action against that
+whether the licensing authority has ever taken disciplinary action against that

 license.